sahbabos/infrastructure-hw/README.md

 cd receiver-service
 python receiver-service.py
    ```
-* You can see url in the response as mentioned below. you can use this url to access the landing page after running the broadcast_service:
+* After running the receiver service, you will see a URL in the terminal output.
+Make sure to save this URL.
+You can use it to access the landing page after running the broadcast service:

 ```
  * Running on all addresses (0.0.0.0)
  * Running on http://127.0.0.1:5002